Cancer Research UK logo.

 Who gets mouth and oropharyngeal cancer?

 Oral cancer is more common in men than women.
-1 in 55 men and 1 in 108 women will be diagnosed with oral cancer at some point in their life.
+Research shows that 1 in 55 men and 1 in 108 women will be diagnosed with oral cancer at some point in their life.

-Around 70 out of 100 oropharyngeal cancers (around 70%) are linked to the human papilloma virus (HPV).
+In the UK, more than 50 out of 100 (more than 50%) squamous cell oropharyngeal cancers are linked to the human papillomavirus (HPV).
 This is a common virus that causes no harm in most people.
-But in some people, the virus can cause changes in the throat making them more likely to become cancerous in the future.
+But in some people, the virus can cause changes in the throat, making them more likely to become cancerous in the future.

-In recent years there has been an increase of HPV positive oropharyngeal cancer.
-And is seen in younger people aged between 40 and 50 years, who do not smoke.
+In recent years, there has been an increase of HPV positive oropharyngeal cancer.

-The doctors test your oropharyngeal cancer cells to see if they contain the HPV virus.
-This affects what stage your cancer is and your outlook (prognosis).
+Doctors test your oropharyngeal cancer cells to see if they contain the HPV virus.
+This affects the stage of your cancer and your outlook (prognosis).
+Oropharyngeal cancers containing HPV tend to have a better outlook than cancers that don’t.

 How common is mouth and oropharyngeal cancer?